ganggit/ganggit.github.io/README.md

 ## Book content

-This book covers this main topics in machine learning: supervised learning, semi-supervised learning and unsupervised learning.
+This book covers these main topics in machine learning: supervised learning, semi-supervised learning and unsupervised learning.

 ### Supervised learning